 Urologic cancers are diagnosed and treated by urologists.

 Urologists treat many conditions related to the urinary and male reproductive systems.
-Among these conditions are urologic cancers.
-Urologic cancers include: bladder, kidney, prostate, testicular, ureteral, urethral, penile, and adrenal.
+Among these conditions are different forms of urologic cancers.
+Urologic cancers include: bladder, kidney, prostate, testicular, ureteral, urethral, penile, adrenal and upper urinary tract cancer.

 Urologic Cancer overview